KevinFocke/SudokuSolver/README.md

 Implemented algorithms:
-- solidAlgo: For each field, sequentially check the row, check the col, check the box.
+- robustAlgo: For each field, sequentially check the row, check the col, check the box.
 Only a single possibility in the current field?
 Fill in.

-Called solidAlgo because:
+Called robustAlgo because:
 1. It has been tested the most.
 2. It does not have excessive bells & whistles.

-- solidBacktrackAlgo: Find numbers using solidAlgo.
+- robustBacktrackAlgo: Find numbers using robustAlgo.
 If no further numbers are found, find the most constrained box with >= 1 available fields.
-Within this field, try each possibility by recursively calling solidBacktrackAlgo until a solution is found.
+Within this field, try each possibility by recursively calling robustBacktrackAlgo until a solution is found.
 If the possibilities are exhausted & the sudoku remains unsolved, backtrack to an earlier version & try other possibilities.